Amir-Ahammed/TechTips/How Microsoft Intune and Entra ID Work Together.md

-# 🚀 How Microsoft Intune and Entra ID Work Together: A-Z User Lifecycle Example
+# How Microsoft Intune and Entra ID Work Together: A-Z User Lifecycle Example
 This guide breaks down how Microsoft **Entra ID** (identity and access control) and **Microsoft Intune** (device and app management) work together to support an employee throughout their entire lifecycle—from onboarding to offboarding.

 ---

-## 👩‍💼 Meet Fatima – New Hire at Contoso Ltd.
+## Meet Amir – New Hire at XYZ Ltd.

-Let’s walk through her journey from Day 1 to Exit, powered by Entra ID + Intune automation.
+Let’s walk through his journey from Day 1 to Exit, powered by Entra ID + Intune automation.

 ---

-## 🟢 1.
-Joiner Phase – New User Onboarding
+## 1. Joiner Phase – New User Onboarding

 | Step | Entra ID | Intune |
 |------|----------|--------|